 Chapter 18 - The Now and Possible Future

 The smart money at the beginning of 2022 was on MAGA Republican forces taking control of at least the House of Representatives and possibly the Senate in the mid-terms.
-This, was partly a result of the traditional wisdom that mid-terms that follow a Presidential election are usually dominated by the party that didn’t win the presidency.
+This was partly a result of the traditional wisdom that mid-terms that follow a Presidential election are usually dominated by the party that didn’t win the presidency.
 In this case, it was the MAGA Republicans.

-One of the other themes that emerged from my Transmedia work was “experiential activism.”
-This theory of the case reasoned that IF you really wanted someone to change you had to move them beyond intellectual inquiries to giving them an “experience” of the change you wanted them to embrace.
+One of the other themes that emerged from my transmedia work was “experiential activism.”
+This theory of the case reasoned that IF you really wanted someone to change you had to move them beyond intellectual considerations to giving them an “experience” of the change you wanted them to embrace.
 This thought had been around in therapy circles for a long time, but the new VR/AR immersive technologies promised a platform for potentially creating this kind of personal development programming.